-e.
-Subdivision Planting Requirements
+2. Subdivision Planting Requirements

 - a.
-(1)-Single-family platted subdivisions or residential site condominiums. --Street - (1) (a) Tree spacingSpacing.
+Single-family platted subdivisions or residential site condominiums. - (1) Street Tree Spacing.
 Trees shall be provided in front of each residential lot in the area between the sidewalk and the curb as described in the Charts below: - i.
 Minimum planting area widths: